cloudnativetrainings/trainings/kkp_fundamentals/00-prepare-training-lab/helpful-commands.md

 Launch containers with `kubectl run my-nginx --image=nginx`.

-Expose the deployment inside of the cluster `kubectl expose deployment my-nginx --port 80`.
+Expose the deployment inside the cluster `kubectl expose deployment my-nginx --port 80`.

 Now you have one type `deployment` (created by `kubectl run ...`) and one type `service` created.
 This maps in Kubernetes to the following components: